 Notably, the PBO costing of this proposal (which appeared in the Liberal platform) isn’t actually the version the government intends to implement.
 The Liberal platform version only increases the basic personal exemption, but the estimates do not include the cost of boosting the eligible dependent and spouse/partner versions of the exemption.
 When I helped Macleans work out the new costing to include those two extra items, we found it would increase from the cited $5.5 billion to $6.0 billion in 2023, or $490 million more than what is cited in the platform (The PBO calculated the basic cost at $5.6 billion in 2023-24, using fiscal years.
 The details below include the expanded Liberal version at the higher cost; as always, I’m using Statistics Canada’s tax modelling software SPSDM 27.1.)

-As with all tax measures its not at all clear who will actually benefit, and by how much.
-Figure 10 shows the distribution across the income spectrum, with Canadians sorted into 10 equal groups.
-Those in the seventh decile or higher receive the full individual benefit; just under $300.
-However, for those making above $134K (the top 5% bar), the benefit drops on average, because about half of the people in that income bar start to experience the clawback.
-The bottom three deciles see little to no benefit.
+As with all tax measures it’s not at all clear who will actually benefit, and by how much.
+Figure 1 shows the distribution across the income spectrum, with Canadians sorted into 10 equal groups.
+Those in the sixth decile or higher receive the full individual benefit; just under $300.
+However, for those making above $146K (the top 5% bar), the benefit drops on average, because about half of the people in that income bar start to experience the clawback.
+The bottom three deciles see almost no benefit.